Image Extensions in Search Ads

 3 tips to create powerful image extensions

 Use these 3 tactics to make your image extensions even more effective for Feed-Driven Text Ads.
+Create A/B tests within these image variations to discover what images work best for your campaigns.

 Upload both square and landscape images